yasirbhutta/yasirbhutta.github.io/computer-basics/docs/hardware.md

 - What is the function of output devices?
 Give some examples.
 - Differentiate between a pointing device and a touchscreen.
 - What is the motherboard and what is its function?
+- Write note on input devices and output devices and examples of four devices with usage of each type?

 **Basics:**